lucygoodyear19/MycobiomeProject/processing/README.md

 2) Presence of the primers specified in the arguments script is verified and their orientation is checked

-3) Primers are removed using cutadapt tool due to the variable length of the ITS region (note cutadapt prints a lot to screen)
+3) Primers are removed using cutadapt tool (note cutadapt prints a lot to screen)

 4) Quality profiles are plotted for the forward reads (only forward reads are fully processed due to consistent lower quality of reverse reads)